ThomasMBury/ewstools/paper/paper.md

 finance, and epidemiology, to name a few.
 As such, it is important that EWS are made widely accessible.
-To my knowledge, there are two other software packages developed for computing EWS ( [earlywarnings](https://cran.r-project.org/web/packages/earlywarnings/index.html) by Dakos et al. [dakos2012methods], and [spatialwarnings](https://cran.r-project.org/web/packages/spatialwarnings/index.html) by Génin et al. [genin2018monitoring]), both using the R programming language.
+To my knowledge, there are two other software packages developed for computing EWS ( [earlywarnings](https://cran.r-project.org/web/packages/earlywarnings/index.html) by Dakos et al. @dakos2012methods, and [spatialwarnings](https://cran.r-project.org/web/packages/spatialwarnings/index.html) by Génin et al. @genin2018monitoring), both using the R programming language.
 Given the recent surge in popularity of the Python programming language [@stanvcin2019overview], it makes sense to have a package available for these users.
-Moreover, ewstools implements recently developed methods (bury) that make use of deep learning and packages therein that are native to Python.
+Moreover, `ewstools` implements recently developed methods [@bury2021deep] that make use of deep learning and packages therein that are native to Python.